-“Mommy, I want Crab Biryani!
-Mommy, I want to go to sea!”
-My five-years-old was demanding two things which are completely unrelated yet related!
+"Momma, I want Crab Biryani!
+Momma, I want to go to sea!"
+My five-year-old was demanding two things that are completely unrelated yet related!
 I though found both the demands good and on time as well!
-We didn’t have Crab Biryani since long and neither we opted for a trip in the recent months.
+We didn't have Crab Biryani for long and neither we opted for a trip in recent months.
 This, however, is the season of crabs and a trip is what we needed.
-I cooked the Biryani for her and went for the weekend trip last week.
+I cooked the Biryani for her and went on the weekend trip last week.

-The nearby market these days is loaded with fresh crabs and I ended on picking around 6 medium-sized crabs.
-Though I didn’t make Crab Biryani with the entire purchase.
+The nearby market these days is loaded with fresh crabs and I ended up picking around 6 medium-sized crabs.
+Though I didn't make Crab Biryani with the entire purchase.
 I made some Butter Garlic Crab as well.
-I will be sharing the recipe of Butter Garlic Crab soon.
+I will be sharing the recipe for Butter Garlic Crab soon.

 Crab Biryani or Crab Pulav!
 Is it authentic?

 The word Biryani is derived from "Biryan" and also "Brinj".
 Biriyan is a Parsi word that means fried before cooking and Brinj stands for Rice.
 Initially, this dish was prepared only with meat, however, with time people started using other ingredients such as seafood, vegetables, etc while making Biryani and people started accepting the variations.

 Now the question is whether to call this dish Biryani or Crab Pulao.
 In brief Historian Sohail Nakhvi is in opinion; Biryani is richer, however, Pulav is not.
 He also opined that Biryani is all about juiciness.
 Thus mine is Crab biryani, not Pulav.